Belgian Linen: 1990-...

 In the early 1990s, the European Union provided subsidies for the promotion of European textiles and federations within European countries began to unite.
 In 1995, the Flax Office ended all promotional activities and the CILC took over this task.
 That same year, the CILC changed its name to CELC (Conféderation Européenne du Lin et du Chanvre).
 Under this new name, a label was created for all members: Masters of Linen.
 Despite the new European label, Belgian Linen remains a reliable reference for processors of linen fabrics.
 To this day, the label enjoys special status, especially in the United States.
 The management of the Belgian Linen label remained in the hands of the association behind the Flax Office.
 In 1999, the Flax Office became the 'Belgian Flax and Linen Association', and its management was transferred to Fedustria.

-Belgian Linen
+Belgian Linen label in US

 In the United States, Belgian Linen experienced competition from the established label ‘Irish Linen’.
 This label of the ‘Irish Linen Guild’, the guild of Northern Irish linen weaving, enjoyed a high reputation and was generally regarded as top quality.
 In order to compete with Irish Linen, the Flax Office opened an office in New York in the 1960s and the Belgian Linen label was promoted.
 To this day, the label is still highly regarded in the United States.